andrewbridge/Musical-Review/README.md

 ## How it works

-A short explanation of the beginnings and workings of this review group can be found in the [schedule file](./schedule.md).
+A short explanation of the beginnings and workings of this review group can be found in the [review process information](./review-process.md).

 ## Summary